header

 Is your 'to do' list a mile long?
 Do you find it hard to fit everything into your day, and do you do a lot of fixing for other people - family, kids, colleagues?

 You're also quite likely to respond to pressures in your life by stress eating - another cortisol trigger.
+It's time to build a range of ways to relieve stress into your life

 Slowed metabolism